 You’ll also need to confirm how their deposit has been protected and how it can be transferred to a new landlord.
 The deposit protection scheme you’ve used will be able to tell you exactly what’s needed and how to do it.

-Selling to the general market
+Can I sell to the general market?

 If you haven’t sold your home by the time tenants leave this will give you a chance to add touches that’ll make it more appealing to potential buyers.
 Although, if you have a mortgage on the property you won’t be bringing in any rent to cover it during this time.

-Keeping tenants on your side
+Tips for keeping tenants on your side

 Whoever you sell the home to the best way to make sure that sale goes smoothly is to build a good relationship with your tenants.
 They are a key part of the process and you’ll need them to agree to estate agent visits and viewings from potential buyers.

 By keeping them well informed and respecting their rights, they’re more likely to leave the home clean and tidy for those viewings.
 You could consider offering your tenants incentives, such as reduced rent during the time the home is being sold.
 Or, if they are keen to leave, agree to let them go before the end of their fixed term contract if they find a new property they like.

 If you have a buy-to-let property that is empty and costing you money we can buy it in just seven days.
 If you have tenants on site we can arrange to complete the sale on the day they leave, so that you don’t have to continue paying a mortgage when you’re not generating an income from the property.
 And because we buy using our own cash funds we’re never tied to an unpredictable chain of buyers that could fall through.
 After giving you a completion date, we stick to it.